jsverse/transloco-keys-manager/README.md

  <img width="50%" height="50%" src="./logo.png">
 </p>

-> 👻 Make Translation Fun Again
+> 🦄 The Key to a Better Translation Experience

 Translation is a tiresome and repetitive task.
 Each time we add new text, we need to create a new entry in the translation file, find the correct placement for it, etc. Moreover, when we delete existing keys, we need to remember to remove them from each translation file.